nmaiorana/csgy9223_IntroOffSec/week_2/challeng-week2_README.md

 00001348        }

 ```
  It looks like there is a while loop that does a comparison between the data at the secret address and the data in the message_buffer.
 This looks to be doing a character by character comparison.
-This is controlled by an accumulatore that is initialized to 0 and incremented each time through the loop The while loop breaks when the accumulator is the size of the message string.
+This is controlled by an accumulator that is initialized to 0 and incremented each time through the loop.
+The while loop breaks when the accumulator is the size of the message string.

 The value at the current character address for secret, is cast to an 8 bit unsigned int, dereferenced and returned as a 32 bit unsigned int.